Rincon/University's academic approach to football is working; they're Tucson's turnaround team

 “UHS kids come here for very academic reasons, so I wanted to give them life experience and teach them in a place that is very different from a traditional classroom.
 On the Rincon side, we have kids that I think football provides a structure that they may be lacking in their life,” he said.
 “I really was excited to impact people utilizing football after they’re done playing.”

-The Rangers' present seems to be pretty memorable, too.
+The Rangers’ present seems to be pretty memorable, too.
 Pimienta has won more games this season (four) than he did the past three seasons combined (three).
-The senior is described as a “jack of all trades” by Strack, someone who can play wide receiver, defensive back and special teams.
-The versatility is key for a Rangers roster that's only 30 kids deep.
+Strack describes the senior as a jack-of-all-trades — someone who can play wide receiver, defensive back and special teams.
+The versatility is key for a Rangers roster that’s only 30 players deep.
 Pimienta caught nine passes for 114 yards against Desert View last week.

 “Coming into the season, we wanted to improve from last year obviously, but also creating a team culture that fosters growth and improvement in years to come,” Pimienta said.
 “We’ve only had four wins, but it’s a lot more than years past.
 We want to not only win these last two, but making sure we leave that mark for future players so they can succeed like we have this year.”